-Development of Hydrogenated Fat
+Development of hydrogenated fat

 Paul Sabatier was a scientist who investigated chemical reactions of hydrogenation to create the fats that form the base of products such as margarine.
-He focused primarily on the hydrogenation of vapors, but was the first to record the process to create fats that are now known as trans fats.
+He focused primarily on the hydrogenation of vapors but was the first to record the process to create fats that are now known as trans fats.

-This concept was built upon by Wilhelm Normall, who was a German chemist that showed liquid oils could be hydrogenated to change their physical properties.
+This concept was built upon by Wilhelm Normall, who was a German chemist who showed that liquid oils could be hydrogenated to change their physical properties.
 He patented the process in 1902 and went on to build the Herford Company that produced hardened fats.
 Joseph Crasfield & Sons Ltd expanded the process to a large-scale production plant in England and commenced production of hydrogenated fats in 1909.

-At this time, Procter & Gamble acquired patent rights in the US and released the first hydrogenated shortening product, Crisco, in 1911.
+At this time, Procter & Gamble acquired patent rights in the United States and released the first hydrogenated shortening product, Crisco, in 1911.
 This product was created from cottonseed oil that had undergone hydrogenation to become semi-solid at room temperature.
 It made a markedly successful entry into the market with the introduction of free cookbooks that included recipes that uniformly required Crisco as an ingredient.

-Promotion of Hydrogenated Fats
+Promotion of hydrogenated fats